siroBS/logspout-tme/README.md

 # logspout-tme

-logspout-tme is a snippet for building couple containers to translate the logs from docker.sock from host to telegram via Telegram MTProto protocol
+logspout-tme is a snippet for building couple containers to translate the logs from docker.sock from host to Telegram via Telegram MTProto protocol

 ### Installation